Algebraic logic for the negation fragment of classical logic: Introduction

 \section{Introduction}

-It is clear that the negation fragment of classical propositional logic (from now on CPL) is a very inexpressive logic from the syntactic point of view, we cannot express much with it.
-It only can be considered a proposition $p$ and its negation $\neg p$, and no other compound sentential can be built up.
-However, we think that this fragment has several algebra-based semantics (in the different senses of this term) that are not so trivial.
-We intend to describe these algebra-base semantics of the negation fragment of CPL from the point of view of algebraic logic.
+It is clear that the negation fragment of classical propositional logic (from now on CPL) is a very inexpressive logic from the syntactic point of view.
+One can only consider up to equivalence a proposition $p$ and its negation $\neg p$, and no other compound sentential can be built up.
+However, this fragment has several algebra-based semantics (in the different senses of this term) that are not so trivial.
+We intend to describe these algebra-based semantics of the negation fragment of CPL from the point of view of algebraic logic.

 In the framework of (abstract) algebraic logic, there are essentially three classes of algebras associated with a propositional logic.
 These classes are obtained from different procedures, which intend to be a kind of generalization or abstraction of the Tarski-Lindenbaum method applied to classical (intuitionistic) propositional logic.
 The class $\Alg^*(\S)$ is the class of algebras that is canonically associated with a logic $\S$ according to the theory of logical matrices.
 More precisely, $\Alg^*(\S)$ is the class of the algebraic reducts of the reduced matrix models of $\S$.
 The intrinsic variety of a logic $\S$ (denoted by $\V(\S)$) is defined as the variety generated by a quotient algebra on the formula algebra.
 And the class $\Alg(\S)$ is determined from the reduced generalized matrix models, that is, $\Alg(\S)$ is the class of algebraic reducts of the reduced g-models of $\S$.
 We refer the reader to \cite{Fo16,FoJa09,FoJaPi03} for the specific definitions.
 In general, for any logic $\S$, we always have that $\Alg^*(\S)\subseteq\Alg(\S)\subseteq\V(\S)$.
 In many cases, the three classes coincide, and in many others cases the inclusions are proper.
-From the point of view of algebraic logic, the class of algebras what is more representative for a logic $\S$ or which can be considered as the \emph{algebraic counterpart} of $\S$ is the class $\Alg(\S)$.
+From the point of view of algebraic logic, the class of algebras which is more representative for a logic $\S$ or which can be considered as the \emph{algebraic counterpart} of $\S$ is the class $\Alg(\S)$.
 We refer the reader to \cite{Fo16,FoJa09,FoJaPi03} for a deeper explanation of the aims and goals of algebraic logic and the corresponding algebra-based semantics.
-We purpose to obtain the classes $\Alg^*$, the intrinsic variety and the class $\Alg$ for the negation fragment of CPL.
+We intend to obtain the classes $\Alg^*$, the intrinsic variety and the class $\Alg$ for the negation fragment of CPL.